bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 ## By joining the Wunder Marketplace, Locale joins a select group of companies offering B2B services for shared mobility.
 Why did you choose to become a Wunder Mobility partner?

-We want to start off by saying that the partners at Wunder Mobility have been an absolute delight to work with.
+I want to start off by saying that the partners at Wunder Mobility have been an absolute delight to work with.
 As a company dedicated solely to innovating for the sustainable mobility space, Locale can add great value to customers by equipping them with the best location analytics framework to scale their operations.
 Our conversations with Wunder Mobility and their appreciation of the product make us believe it will be an impressive addition to all companies.

 It is also an excellent platform not only to expand our reach but also contribute to the global shared mobility revolution.
 Moreover, the ease of integration will enable mobility players all over the world to access hyperlocal insights with great ease and accelerate their growth.